The best hotels in Vik

 The Skogar Folk Museum beside the waterfall is one of the better regional museums in Iceland and takes about 2 hours to explore properly.

-Vik's best neighborhoods
+Vik's best hotel regions

 Vik is a village of fewer than 300 people at the southernmost tip of Iceland's Ring Road.
 The black sand beach at Reynisfjara and the Reynisdrangar sea stacks are the primary draws.
 The surrounding area includes Thakgil canyon, Solheimasandur plane wreck, and the ever-present shadow of Katla volcano.